dex4er/js-promise-readable/README.md

 promiseReadable = promiseReadable.setEncoding(encoding)
 ```

-By default `read` and `readAll` methods returns `Buffer` objects.
+By default `read` and `readAll` methods return `Buffer` objects.

 This method sets the character encoding for data read from the stream.
-It might
+It
-be used if original stream does not provide `encoding` option.
+might be used if the original stream does not provide `encoding` option.

 The method returns this object.